-Today marks the fortieth anniversary of the death of Black Panther leader Fred Hampton.
-On December 4th, 1969, Chicago police raided Fred Hampton’s apartment and shot and killed him in his bed.
-He was just twenty-one years old.
+Today marks the 40th anniversary of the death of Black Panther leader Fred Hampton.
+On December 4, 1969, Chicago police raided Fred Hampton’s apartment and shot and killed him in his bed.
+He was just 21 years old.
 Black Panther leader Mark Clark was also killed in the raid.
-While authorities claimed the Panthers had opened fire on the police who were there to serve a search warrant for weapons, evidence later emerged that told a very different story: that the FBI, the Cook County state’s attorney’s office and the Chicago police conspired to assassinate Fred Hampton.
+While authorities claimed the Panthers had opened fire on the police who were there to serve a search warrant for weapons, evidence later emerged that told a very different story: that the FBI, the Cook County State’s Attorney’s Office and the Chicago police conspired to assassinate Fred Hampton.
 We speak with attorney Jeffrey Haas, author of The Assassination of Fred Hampton: How the FBI and the Chicago Police Murdered a Black Panther. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-JUAN GONZALEZ: Today marks the fortieth anniversary of the death of Black Panther leader Fred Hampton.
+JUAN GONZÁLEZ: Today marks the 40th anniversary of the death of Black Panther leader Fred Hampton.
 On December 4th, 1969, Chicago police raided Fred Hampton’s apartment, shot and killed him in his bed.
-He was just twenty-one years old.
+He was just 21 years old.
 Black Panther leader Mark Clark was also killed in the raid.

 With no education, the people will take the local foundation and start stealing money, because they won’t be really educated to why it’s the people’s thing anyway.
 You understand what I’m saying?
 With no education, you have neocolonialism instead of colonialism, like you’ve got in Africa now and like you’ve got in Haiti.
 So what we’re talking about is there has to be an educational program.
 That’s very important.
 As a matter of fact, reading is so important for us that a person has to go through six weeks of our political education before we can consider himself a member of the party able to even run down ideology for the party.
 Why?
 Because if they don’t have an education, then they’re nowhere.
 You dig what I’m saying?
 They’re nowhere, because they don’t even know why they’re doing what they’re doing.
 You might get caught up in the emotion of this movement.
 You understand me?
 You might be able to get them caught up because they’re poor and they want something.
 And then, if they’re not educated, they’ll want more, and before you know it, they’ll be capitalists, and before you know it, we’ll have Negro imperialists.